Best of Central Europe

 Your travel time today will be approximately 4 hours.

-Today is free to explore Prague.
-The city offers many possibilities, so perhaps take a walk around the Jewish Quarter and pay your respects at the Gothic-inspired Old Jewish Cemetery.
-This is Europe's oldest surviving Jewish cemetery, with 12,000 tombstones and 100,000 graves.
-There is also the Museum of Communism, which details the struggles of many European countries and their political rule in the 19th and 20th centuries.
-Tonight, be sure to check back in with your group and perhaps organise some dinner and drinks in one of the city’s renowned beer halls – it’s a perfect way to Czech off another day in Prague.
+Today is free for you to explore Prague.
+The city offers endless possibilities – maybe take a walk around the Jewish Quarter and pay your respects at the Gothic-inspired Old Jewish Cemetery.
+This is Europe’s oldest surviving Jewish cemetery, with 12,000 tombstones and 100,000 graves.
+Tonight, be sure to meet back up with your group and maybe organise dinner and drinks at one of the city’s renowned beer halls.

 - Hotel (1 night)